Matthew Heimbach: Ideology

 The Southern Poverty Law Center has commented that Heimbach is "considered by many to be the face of a new generation of white nationalists."
 According to the Counter Extremism Project, "Heimbach's platform is based around the idea that the white race has been disadvantaged because of globalism and multiculturalism, which he has largely blamed on a global Jewish conspiracy.
 Heimbach claims that white unity is necessary because the Jews hate all white people equally."
 To promote his anti-Semitism, Heimbach publicly supported terrorist organizations such as Hamas and Islamic Jihad writing that there should be "a unity between those who struggle against the Zionist State and International Jewry here in the West and those on the streets of Gaza, Syria, and Lebanon.
 We face the exact same enemy, one who doesn't care if they kill our women, children, and elderly.
 We are facing a truly Satanic enemy."

 Heimbach has forged ties with nationalist groups from other countries, like Greece's far-right nationalist party Golden Dawn.
 As the leader of the Traditionalist Worker Party, Heimbach visited European far-right organizations in Germany, Slovakia, the Czech Republic, Romania, and Russia.
 The Russian Imperial Movement, an organization that was declared a Foreign Terrorist Organization by the United States Department of State in 2020, had extensive ties with Heimbach.
 Meetings between the Russian Imperial Movement and the Traditionalist Worker Party were called "the first time that we had a meeting on the U.S. soil of the American white nationalists and then the members of the Russian far right nationalist community."
 The United Kingdom government banned Heimbach from entering the country in October 2015 because his extremist rhetoric could incite violence.
+Heimbach has also voiced support for the North Korean government.